top of page

 Aggregating Consensus Data

-• Then, we shift our focus to implicit opinions.
-This means we uncover stocks that institutional investors are actively buying.
-It differs from expressed previsions in the sense that we are no longer merely tracking published opinions, but the actual buying (and selling) decisions from large investors (like banks, hedge funds and money managers).
+Those differ from expressed previsions in the sense that we are no longer tracking published opinions, but the actual buying (and selling) decisions from large investors (like banks, hedge funds and money managers).
 Implicit opinions are much harder to collect, but offer better forecasting power.

-• Last but not least, we assign a "weight" to all the opinions (expressed or implicit) we obtained.
+• Last but not least, we assign a "weight" to all the opinions (expressed or implicit) we gathered.
 This means that we are actively giving more relative importance (weight) to some data over the others.
 Why?
 Because not all opinions are created equal, and we want our final results to be influenced by the most reliable experts first.

 At this stage, we already have: